pcerf/quarto-password-content/README.md

 # Password-Protected Content Extension For Quarto

 A Quarto extension that allows you to password-protect content in HTML documents, perfect for progressively revealing solutions during lectures or workshops.
+The encryption is not secure and hence suitable for educational use only, not sensitive data.

 ## Installation